open-siege/siege-studio/docs/siege-shell.md

 * Starsiege
 * Starsiege: Tribes

-These two games only have one executable responsible for the whole game, however, using Darkstar Extender and with full file support for the game from 3Space Studio, it is possible to launch the original game directly into a mission.
+These two games only have one executable responsible for the whole game, however, using Siege Extender and with full file support for the game from Siege Studio, it is possible to launch the original game directly into a mission.

 ### Planned Features
 The possible features, specifically for Starsiege and Starsiege: Tribes include: